lyxhnu/Cornell-CL/README.md

-# A Generative Robotic Grasping Detection Method for Continual Learning with Perceptual Loss and Multi-Branch Deep Fusion
+# Continual Robotic Grasping Detection via Multi-Branch Fusion with Perceptual Loss
 This is a method related to RGB-D multimodal fusion and continual learning for 2D grasping in general grasping scenarios, as described in the following paper:
-A Generative Robotic Grasping Detection Method for Continual Learning with Perceptual Loss and Multi-Branch Deep Fusion， by Qiaokang Liang,Yaoxin Lai, Songyun Deng, Xinhao Chen, Xiaoyu Yuan, and Li Zhou
+Continual Robotic Grasping Detection via Multi-Branch Fusion with Perceptual Loss， by Qiaokang Liang,Yaoxin Lai, Songyun Deng, Xinhao Chen, Xiaoyu Yuan, and Li Zhou